 The Ritz-Carlton Abu Dhabi Grand Canal is the newest hotel situated between the bridges in Abu Dhabi.
 Opened in April 2013, the luxurious property is the first Ritz Carlton to open in the emirate.
 The 447-room hotel is located directly opposite Abu Dhabi’s serene Grand Mosque.
 The property has been inspired by the 15th to early 17th century Renaissance architecture and the city of Venice property offering spectacular views of the Grand Mosque on one side and the Grand Canal on the other.

 Besides its luxurious amenities, the rooms bore a stunning resemblance to the Grand Mosque in the motifs used on the doors and the floors.
-A generous amount of wood is used in the rooms and it is Ebony Macassar, a rare and expensive hardwood from South America.
+A generous amount of wood is used in the rooms, and it is Ebony Macassar, a rare and expensive hardwood from South America.

-The property also offers Venetian –themed suites, executive suites and two-bedroom suites as well as 85 private villas.
-The one and two-bedroom villas are a key highlight of The Ritz-Carlton Abu Dhabi, Grand Canal, with their spacious outdoor terraces, elegant African teak timber pergolas and unobstructed views of the Grand Mosque.
+The property also offers Venetian –themed suites, executive suites, and two-bedroom suites, as well as 85 private villas.
+The one and two-bedroom villas are a key highlight of The Ritz-Carlton Abu Dhabi, Grand Canal, with their spacious outdoor terraces, elegant African teak timber pergolas, and unobstructed views of the Grand Mosque.

-Club Level – As guests at the Club Level, we has access to the Ritz-Carlton Club Level Lounge, where check-in too was done, offering panoramic views of the Canal, culinary offerings throughout the day (breakfast, light snacks, hors d’ oeuvres and beverages), Wi-Fi internet access and access to a lounge that is also the perfect place to conduct a meeting or simply unwind.
+Club Level – As guests at the Club Level, we had access to the Ritz-Carlton Club Level Lounge, where check-in too was done, offering panoramic views of the Canal, culinary offerings throughout the day (breakfast, light snacks, hors d’ oeuvres and beverages), Wi-Fi internet access and access to a lounge that is also the perfect place to conduct a meeting or unwind.

-A 22,500 sq ft, Espa Spa including a steam room, a hammam, hair and beauty salon and 15 treatment rooms offering treatments including massages and facials is currently under construction at the Hotel.
-The Spa is expected to open doors by the end of the year along with three new restaurants.
+A 22,500 sq ft Espa Spa including a steam room, a hammam, hair and beauty salon, and 15 treatment rooms offering treatments including massages and facials is currently under construction at the Hotel.
+The Spa is expected to open doors by the end of the year, along with three new restaurants.

 Li Jiang is a modern, Southeast Asian restaurant with an open kitchen serving authentic Oriental cuisine.
 Meaning “beautiful river” in Chinese, Li Jiang is a wonderful reflection of the resort’s location on the Grand Canal.

-The resort’s Al Fresco outdoor dining overlooks the pool while Dolce, the Italian-inspired café is the ideal place for some fine coffee, espresso or home-made ice cream.
+The resort’s Al Fresco outdoor dining overlooks the pool, while Dolce, the Italian-inspired café, is the ideal place for some fine coffee, espresso, or homemade ice cream.

 We dined at Giornotte, the all-day dining restaurant set in what looks like a classic Italian villa serving light Mediterranean cuisine.
-The Giornotte also offers a lavish breakfast spread serving everything from fresh rolls, cold cuts, cereals, eggs prepared to one’s choice, freshly whipped pancakes and Belgian waffles as well as some Arabic choices of Ful Medames, Grilled Haloumi and Shakshuka.
+The Giornotte also offers a lavish breakfast spread serving everything from fresh rolls, cold cuts, cereals, eggs prepared to one’s choice, freshly whipped pancakes, and Belgian waffles, as well as some Arabic choices of Ful Medames, Grilled Haloumi, and Shakshuka.

 The hotel also features a traditional Ritz-Carlton bar – the Sorso serving a great selection of drinks and bite-sized meals.
-Sorso, which means sip in Italian, which is the way you should enjoy your evening drink.
+Sorso, which means sip in Italian, is the way you should enjoy your evening drink.